 The Bottom Line

-Tuition can be worth every dollar, or a complete waste, depending on your child's actual needs and the quality of teaching they receive.
+Tuition can be worth every dollar, or a complete waste, depending entirely on your child's actual needs and the quality of teaching they receive — the decision should be driven by evidence, not peer pressure.

 My advice: